sous-chefs/samba/README.md

 Installs smbclient to provide access to SMB shares.

-### default

-Includes the client recipe by default.

 ### server

 Sets up a Samba server.
-See "Usage" below for more information.
+See below for more information on defaults.

 ## Resources